 Enrollment in this course is through application and approval.
 A minimum final grade of “B” is required in the Capstone course in order to qualify for graduation, regardless of the student’s cumulative GPA.
 If a student receives a final grade below B in the Capstone course, s/he must retake the course.

-Note: Core requirement for MPS-EDM degree.
+Note: Core requirement for the MPS-EDM degree.
 Minimum grade required is "B" to continue eligibility toward graduation.
-Student must be in his/her final semester and must have completed a minimum of 24 credits in order to register.
-This course runs online.
+Student must be in their final semester and must have completed a minimum of 24 credits in order to register.

 This course is for emergency and disaster management students interested in learning the many facets of Geographic Information Systems (GIS) for emergency management.
 The unfortunate reality is that emergencies and disasters will continue to proliferate in size, scope, and intensity.
 More people in diverse geographical contexts will be affected by future emergencies.
 Given that emergencies are fundamentally spatial in nature, GIS plays a critical role in emergency management.
 In this course you will learn the conceptual, technological, analytical and representational capacities of GIS as as they apply to the policy and practice of emergency management.

 Note that this course is not a comprehensive GIS software training course.
 Rather, the course has been designed to give you ideas and examples that will show you what GIS is capable of doing for emergency management.
 You will learn basic geographic data and software skills in order to begin using GIS for emergency management applications.
 This course will prepare you for further in depth course work on GIS as a standalone subject and/or the application of GIS to your specific emergency management interests.